jerryjappinen/Servant/sites/baseline-php/about/about.md

 # This is Baseline.php

-Baseline.php is a set of everyday functions missing from the core language.
+Baseline.php is a set of everyday functions missing from core PHP.
 It includes useful and usable tools for manipulating arrays/strings, accessing/moving/deleting files as well as debugging.
 Read documentation on this site and try it out.

 Baseline.php is tested on PHP 5.2+ and released under LGPL.
 This documentation is always available online at [eiskis.net/baseline-php](http://eiskis.net/baseline-php/).